 The East Kent Group

-Is one of over 90 groups around the country offering support and help to those affected by Motor Neurone Disease.
-Our group offers help to people affected by MND in East Kent.
+The East Kent Group is one of over 90 groups around the country, offering support and help to those affected by Motor Neurone Disease.
+Our group offers help to the people affected by MND in East Kent.

-We provide advocacy and advice ?to those with the disease and also their carers.?
-The main activities of the group?are fund raising to provide support and services, fund raising to aid research and campaigning to raise awareness of MND.
+We provide advocacy and advice to those with the disease and also their carers.
+The main activities of the group are fundraising to provide support and services and fundraising to also aid research and campaigning to raise awareness.

 The group supports professional staff in the NHS and Kent County Council, enabling them to get needed services and equipment, without the need for extensive bureaucracy.